If you don’t have it, you can’t understand it. And if you do, no explanation is necessary.

 It all seemed to be going well until he asked me if I had any questions.

 Although I had my heart set on Georgetown, I also applied to other schools.
-They all accepted me with most even offering scholarships to attend.
-But the one school I wanted to attend more than any other had denied my admission.
+Some accepted me and most even offered scholarships to attend.
+But the one school I wanted to go to more than any other had denied my admission.

 We sometimes want something we’re not meant to have.